jasmynmedina/P1-EmployeeReimbursmentSystem/README.md

 **To-do list:**

-*A Manager can view reimbursement requests from a single Employee *A Manager can view images of the receipts from reimbursement requests (extra credit) *An Employee can upload an image of his/her receipt as part of the reimbursement request (extra credit)
+* A Manager can view reimbursement requests from a single Employee
+* A Manager can view images of the receipts from reimbursement requests (extra credit)
+* An Employee can upload an image of his/her receipt as part of the reimbursement request (extra credit)

 #### Technologies Used
--Developed back-end using Eclipse IDE
+- Developed back-end using Eclipse IDE
--Developed front-end using Visual Studio Codes -Developed a SpringBootApplication using Spring Framework -Accessed API endpoints using HttpClient
+- Developed front-end using Visual Studio Codes
+- Developed a SpringBootApplication using Spring Framework
+- Accessed API endpoints using HttpClient
--Created a Single Page Application using Angular -Created interactive webpages using HTML, CSS, and Typescript -Used MySQLWorkbench to access a localhost database
+- Created a Single Page Application using Angular
+- Created interactive webpages using HTML, CSS, and Typescript
+- Used MySQLWorkbench to access a localhost database